 If you are relocating, your family pets could face homelessness.
 Help is available until you can be reunited, including pet deposit assistance, temporary foster homes, or no-kill shelter housing.
 The American Humane Association has additional tips.

 The winter utility reconnection program is back.
 Ohio residential utilities consumers have an advocate who represents their interests, provides education about electric, natural gas, telephone & water issues, and investigates complaints about utility companies.
-Read a factsheet on how to beat the heat in the summertime.
+Read a factsheet on how to beat the heat in the summertime, and download factsheets on how to request utility assistance this winter.
 There is information in Spanish, too.

 Find shelter from violence in your county.
 Listings can be viewed in fourteen languages.

 Find quality, affordable housing.
-Information and publications for both homeowners and renters is also available in Spanish.
-The New Home Sweet Home Program helps first-time homeowners.
+Information and publications for both homeowners and renters is available in English and Spanish.
+Take a look at the programs for first-time homeowners.
 If you did not qualify for foreclosure prevention help before, Save the Dream Ohio may be perfect for you.

 Search rentals by location, monthly rent, number of bedrooms, and accessibility features to find the perfect home for your family - new listings are added daily.

 Ohio Here to Help is a one-stop web site from the Ohio Department of Job & Family Services featuring information from public and private sources, a checklist, videos, & many applications which can be filled out in advance.